Welcome to Cranberry Township!

 Support Group List

-NAMI Parent Support Group Youth and Transition-Age.
-Meets the 2nd Monday of each month, 5-7 PM .
+NAMI Parent Support Group.
+Youth and Transition-Age.
 Cross Roads Church, 325 N. Highland Drive, Pittsburgh 15206.
-More information, email Linda Thornhill, email@example.com
+Contact, Linda Thornhill, email@example.com

-You may wish to join the Seneca Valley School District's Diversity Initiative whether you have children currently enrolled in school or not.
-For more information or to join, contact Ms. Kyra Bobak, Director of Human Resources and Pupil Services email@example.com or call 724-452-6040, ext.
+Seneca Valley School District's Diversity Initiative whether you have children currently enrolled in school or not, you may join the diversity initiative.
+For more information, contact Ms. Kyra Bobak, Director of Human Resources and Pupil Services email@example.com or call 724-452-6040, ext.
 1760.
-New members are always welcome!